rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 ## 3.29.8 Edition statements on multipart monographs

-<a name="3.29.8.1">3.29.8.1</a> If the [Edition statement](/DCRMR/edition/Edition-statement/) varies or does not appear on all volumes of a multipart monograph, and it was issued as such, make a note on edition statement explaining which edition statement appears on which volume and/or indicating the absence of edition statements, if considered important.
+<a name="3.29.8.1">3.29.8.1</a> If the [Edition statement](/DCRMR/edition/Edition-statement/) varies or does not appear on all volumes of a multipart monograph, and it was issued as such, make a note on edition statement explaining which edition statement appears on which volume and/or indicating the absence of edition statements if considered important (see [3.20.91.1](/DCRMR/edition/Edition-statement/#3.20.91.1)).

 >Example:
 > <CITE>V. 2 issued without an edition statement</CITE>